MicrosoftDocs/azure-ai-docs/articles/ai-studio/aoai-in-ai-studio.md

 ms.author: sgilley
 author: sdgilley
 ms.custom: ignite-2023, build-2024
+# customer intent: As a developer, I want to understand the different ways I can work with Azure OpenAI resources so that I can build and deploy AI models.
 ---

-# Azure OpenAI in Azure AI Studio
+# What is Azure OpenAI in Azure AI Studio?

-Azure OpenAI Studio is now integrated into Azure AI Studio.
+Azure OpenAI Studio is now a part of Azure AI Studio.
+The Azure OpenAI service can be used in two contexts: within a project and outside of a project.

-While Azure **AI** Studio uses a project-based approach, Azure **OpenAI** Studio does not use projects.
+While Azure **AI** Studio uses a project-based approach, Azure **OpenAI** Studio did not use projects.
 Now that Azure OpenAI Studio is integrated into Azure AI Studio, you have the choice of working with the Azure OpenAI resource itself or within a project.

-## Comparing project and outside-of-project approaches
+## Understand project and non-project approaches

-This table highlights the differences between using a project and working outside of a project in Azure AI Studio:
+This table highlights the differences between working with Azure OpenAI outside of a project or in a project in Azure AI Studio:

 |  | **Azure OpenAI resource (outside a project)** | **AI Studio project** |